luminarily/bookofmormon/_posts/2017-03-04-small-and-simple-things.md

 >
 > [Romans 1:21][8] (Bible)

-Once you understand these concepts, you understand why Trump would often say in his speeches, "this is reality," when referring to the corrupt establishment and his plain way of describing what needed to be done.
+Trump would often say in his speeches, "this is reality," when referring to the corrupt establishment and his plain way of describing what needed to be done.

-Simple and plain things are, more often than not, TRUE.
+Simple and plain things are often true.
 Because they are true, they have an unbreakable foundation, whereas lies are built on an imaginary base which, if discovered, begins to crumble.

 > 24 ¶Therefore whosoever heareth these sayings of mine, and doeth them, I will liken him unto a wise man, which built his house upon a rock:
 >